 Cash will always be king for those who have no tolerance for these games—or who don’t have a trip abroad in their short-term future.
 Sure, you can save up for an award trip over several years, but bear in mind that mileage sitting in an airline frequent flyer account does not earn interest; in fact, it’ll probably decline in value as carriers keep upping the redemption levels and charges for redeeming.

-It might just be simpler to earn 2% cash back, invest the money and purchase the flight of your choice on your terms someday.
+It might just be simpler to earn 2 percent cash back, invest the money and purchase the flight of your choice on your terms someday.
 Furthermore, paid tickets are eligible to earn miles and receive upgrades.
 And if you don’t travel a lot?
 That cash back could be used on your utilities, car payment or even a Roth IRA contribution.